softwaremill/magnolia/readme.md

 Magnolia is not currently able to access default values for case class parameters.

-In case of semiauto derivation, for a recursive structures it is required to assign the derived value to an implicit variable e.g.
+For a recursive structures it is required to assign the derived value to an implicit variable e.g.
 ```Scala
 given instance: SemiPrint[Recursive] = SemiPrint.derived
 ```